Skip to Main Content

 What does this mean for Library staff?

-I’m glad you asked!
-Study Well@NCL means we’re going the extra mile to make the user’s experience even better during these peak times.
+Study Well@NCL means going the extra mile to make the user’s experience even better during these peak times.

-We’ll be keeping study space availability information updated regularly, to help users find the right space they need to get their work done.
+Study space availability information is updated regularly, to help users find the right space they need to get their work done.
 If no spaces are available (or immediately obvious to the user), Library staff will be on hand to help!

-We’ll also be monitoring the Library’s noise alert service.
-If users are being disturbed in any Library space, they can text us and we’ll investigate the source of the issue.
+The Library’s noise alert service is closely monitored so if users are being disturbed in any Library space, they text and we’ll investigate the source of the issue.

 We’re also working closely with the University Student Wellbeing Team and NUSU Student Welfare to help anyone struggling with exam-related stress.